Alaska-Juneau Public Market Frequently Asked Questions

 Annex Vendor Passes: No admission is required for the Public Market annexes, though annex vendors will receive one free pass (for C-Hall access) per rented space – an Annex pass will be issued automatically to one named contact unless more than one space is rented: two spaces = two passes.

-Vendor Passes Rules:No blank passes are distributed, and only the person named on the pass may gain free admission.
+Vendor Passes Rules:No blank passes are distributed, and only the person named on the pass may gain free admission to Centennial Hall.
 Vendors may purchase additional passes for $5 each.
 Be strict with volunteers: efforts to skirt this policy will have ill consequences for the renter of the booth.

 Can I have the same space as I had last year?
 In most cases, yes, but you are strongly advised to provide second and third choices.
 Numerous situations may arise that would have us assign you to other than your preferred location.
 If you are not satisfied with your assignment, we’ll work to resolve that but we need for you to alert us and to check in every few weeks (by email).
 We rarely disappoint.
 Often, a vendor previously assigned to Centennial Hall will be assigned to the Public Market Annex because they have added franchise lines or products otherwise commonly available in Juneau, and thereby failed to respond to the Centennial Hall selection criteria.